defano/wyldcard/README.md

 ## Features

-HyperTalk Java attempts to maintain high-fidelity to Apple's original software rather than to modernize it.
-That said, HyperTalk Java is not a HyperCard replacement and cannot open or import old stacks created in HyperCard.
+WyldCard attempts to maintain high-fidelity to Apple's original software rather than modernize it.

-#### Organize information

-* Create, open, and save stacks of cards containing text, graphics, buttons, menus, sounds, and animations.
-* Cards support a foreground and background layer; buttons and fields come in a variety of styles similar to HyperCard's; text fields hold richly-styled text.
+* Organize information in stacks of cards: Cards support a foreground and background layer; buttons and fields come in a variety of styles similar to HyperCard's; text fields hold richly-styled text.
-* Sort cards and data; read and write text files from script; print individual cards or entire stacks of cards.

-#### Paint and draw

-* Paint using any of HyperCard's original tools, patterns, and 2D image transforms (all provided by the [JMonet library](https://www.github.com/defano/jmonet)).
+* Paint and draw using all the original paint tools, patterns and image transforms (via the [JMonet library](https://www.github.com/defano/jmonet)).
+Supports full-color graphics and alpha transparency.
-* Supports full-color graphics with alpha transparency, plus the ability to reduce color depth to give images a more vintage feel.
-* Drag-and-drop graphics onto the card; import and export graphics from the filesystem.
-* Includes many of the original button icons, plus the ability to create new icons from card graphics.

-#### Script your own software

-* Attach scripts to buttons, fields, cards, backgrounds and stacks; messages follow HyperCard's message passing order and can be trapped to override system behavior.
-* Supports much of the HyperTalk 2.x language (most of the built-in commands and functions have been implemented), including context-sensitive evaluation of _factors_.
+* Attach scripts to buttons, fields, cards, backgrounds and stacks; most aspects of the HyperTalk 2.4.1 language have been implemented, including chunk expressions, message passing and context-sensitive evaluation of _factors_.
-* Customize the application menu bar and author scripts that determine its behavior.
-* Powerful expression language sports compound mutable chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).

-#### Play with sounds and effects

-* Play HyperCard's original sound effects (`flute`, `harpsichord` and `boing`), `dial` telephone numbers, and `speak` text.
+* Compose music using HyperCard's original sound effects (`flute`, `harpsichord` and `boing`); `dial` telephone numbers; and `speak` text.
-* Synthesize sounds into a sequence of musical notes supporting pitch, octave, accidental, duration and tempo.
-* Animate cards and object by locking and unlocking the screen with one of 23 animated visual effects (provided by the [JSegue library](https://www.github.com/defano/jsegue)).
+* Animate cards and objects with one of 23 visual effects (provided by the [JSegue library](https://www.github.com/defano/jsegue)).

-### What's missing?
+#### How does this differ from HyperCard?

-* Can't open or import old HyperCard stacks.
+* WyldCard can't open or import old HyperCard stacks.
+* No home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
 * No multi-window or palette support (`open stack ... in new window`).
-* No Home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
-* No support for external commands or functions (XCMDs/XFCNs).
+* No external commands or functions (XCMDs/XFCNs).

 ## Getting started